2. Most children enter foster care because of something they did.

 5. Roanoke County Dept. of Social Services brings many babies into foster care.

-Although we do have some younger children and infants in care, we encourage potential foster parents looking to foster 0-4 year olds to know that there is a waiting period.
+Although we do have some younger children and infants in care, we encourage potential foster parents looking to foster 0-4 year old children to know that there is a waiting period.
 Some current foster families have been waiting anywhere from 3-12 months to be offered a placement for ages 0-4.
 While we do not turn away willing, patient and flexible foster families, we ask that if you are looking to adopt a baby, we seek reunification first and foremost, and babies coming into care also may have suffered severe trauma or have major medical needs.

 6. Foster parents much meet an age limit.